NervanaSystems/neon/doc/source/callbacks.rst

 :py:class:`Callbacks<neon.callbacks.callbacks.Callbacks>` provides a shared data mechanism that allows callbacks to decouple computation of metrics from further processing or consumption of those metrics.
-For example the :py:class:`ValidationCallback<neon.callbacks.callbacks.ValidationCallback>` produces the validation cross entropy metric at some configurable epoch frequency.
+For example the :py:class:`LossCallback<neon.callbacks.callbacks.LossCallback>` evaluates the training loss/cost function on the provided evaluation set at some configurable epoch frequency.
 This metric is used by the :py:class:`ProgressBarCallback<neon.callbacks.callbacks.ProgressBarCallback>` for display purposes, and by the :py:class:`SaveBestStateCallback<neon.callbacks.callbacks.SaveBestStateCallback>` to decide when to save state.
 Such decoupling prevents having to recompute